melissakeizer/melissakeizer.com/_posts/2015-10-14-sony-a7ii-facts-and-thoughts.markdown

 The Sony 55mm f/1.8 is pretty amazing and produces so super sharp images with awesome bokeh!
 It’s definitely a lens you’ll want to nab if you’re shooting with a camera from the Sony A7 range.
 A few weeks later I bought the [Sony 28mm f/2](http://www.amazon.co.uk/Sony-FE-28-F2-Lens/dp/B00UJRSO52/ref=sr_1_1?ie=UTF8&qid=1446407886&sr=8-1&keywords=sony+28mm) to give me the option of shooting a bit wider.
 For £360 it’s a bit of a bargain as it’s a great lens, though with many wide lenses, there is some distortion when shooting RAW, though it is fixable.
 I read an [interesting blog post](http://www.stevehuffphoto.com/2015/04/06/the-sony-28mm-f2-fe-lens-review-by-steve-huff/) about this lens that swayed me to buy it.

-It's also with noting that while the A7ii is more advantageous for the majority of shooting situations, my crop-sensor Sony a580 will still be my go-to camera for things like shooting animals at the zoo.
+It's also worth noting that while the A7ii is more advantageous for the majority of shooting situations, my crop-sensor Sony a580 will still be my go-to camera for things like shooting animals at the zoo.
 This is because my Sigma 70-200mm telephoto lens will have longer reach on a crop sensor, so I can get closer to my subject.
 I've found it's also been useful to have two good cameras on the go for busy shooting situations like a wedding.

 ![photo caption](../../img/blog/my-sony-a7ii.jpg "My Sony a7ii")